 This memo written to the faculty at the University of Michigan from the Senate Advisory Committee on University Affairs (SACUA) outlines policies on gender discrimination and sexual relationships between faculty and students.

-This University of Michigan Standard Practice Guide outlines policies on faculty-student relationships.
+This University of Michigan Standard Practice Guide outlines policies on instructor-student relationships.

 This page provides links to the academic calendar, a list of upcoming religious holidays, and an overview of the University of Michigan’s policies for managing absences due to religious holidays.